Scholarship of Teaching and Learning Modules

 • 4.2 Writing an abstract

-• 4.3 The structure of your article
+• 4.3 Structuring your article

 • 4.4 Guides for your writing